 10 more minutes into this conversation, Kathryn and Bruce were convinced to give Sharon’s approach a try, and so the group decided to follow her idea.

-An outcome is a change in behavior that creates value.
+An outcome is a change in behavior that leads to goals.

-In our next blog post, we will talk about how to focus on outcomes over outputs by using Outcome Mapping.
+In our next episode “Starting with Outcome Mapping” we will talk about how to focus on outcomes over outputs by using Outcome Mapping.